Azure/meta-azure-service-broker/README.md

 ###

-**_We recently announced the [Open Service Broker for Azure](https://azure.microsoft.com/en-us/blog/connect-your-applications-to-azure-with-open-service-broker-for-azure/), a new implementation of our service broker that is Open Service Broker-compatible and can be deployed on multiple cloud native platforms, including Kubernetes, in addition to Cloud Foundry.
-OSBA is currently in preview, you should continue to use the MASB for production Cloud Foundry scenarios.
-Feel free to send your feedback and questions to the [MASB issue section](https://github.com/Azure/meta-azure-service-broker/issues)._**

 [Cloud Foundry on Azure is generally available.](https://azure.microsoft.com/en-us/blog/general-availability-of-cloud-foundry-and-preview-access-of-pivotal-cloud-foundry/) If you want to try it, please follow [the guidance](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/blob/master/docs/guidance.md).

 ## Overview